kvik-cpu/ExpenseTracker/README.md

 # Expense Tracker

-A simple console-based Expense Tracker developed using C programming.
+#  Description
+Expense Tracker is a console-based application developed using C programming to manage daily expenses.
+It allows users to add expenses, view records, and calculate total spending through a simple menu-driven interface.

 ## Features